Jutho/KrylovKit.jl/docs/src/index.md

     is applied as a function call.

 2.  `KrylovKit` does not assume that the vectors involved in the problem are actual subtypes of `AbstractVector`.
-Any Julia object that behaves as a vector (in the way defined below) is supported, so in particular higher-dimensional arrays or any custom user type that supports the following functions (with `v` and `w` two instances of this type and `α` a scalar (`Number`)):
+Any Julia object that behaves as a vector is supported, so in particular higher-dimensional arrays or any custom user type that supports the following functions (with `v` and `w` two instances of this type and `α` a scalar (`Number`)):
     *   `Base.eltype(v)`: the scalar type (i.e. `<:Number`) of the data in `v`
     *   `Base.similar(v, [T::Type<:Number])`: a way to construct additional similar vectors, possibly with a different scalar type `T`.